g45t345rt/DERO-SC-Standards/g45-nft/README.md

 ### SetNft

 Set a NFT to the collection.
+Increment `nftCount` if does not already exists.

 - nft = SCID of the NFT smart contract
 - index = whatever index/number representing the nft